whosonfirst/go-webhookd/README.md

 	}
 ```

 This receiver handles Webhooks sent from [GitHub](https://developer.github.com/webhooks/).
-It validates that the message sent is actually from GitHub (by way of the `X-Hub-Signature` header) but performs no other processing.  _This receiver has not been fully tested yet so proceed with caution._
+It validates that the message sent is actually from GitHub (by way of the `X-Hub-Signature` header) but performs no other processing.

 #### Properties